Lucas-DeLorenzi/InspectionVisitApp-API/Readme.md

  npm install
 ```

+Make sure you have a MySql instance in your environment.
-Create, check and set your environment variables:
+Then create, check and set your environment variables for that instance:

 ```console
  touch .env